David Hurles

 David Randolph Hurles (September 12, 1944 – April 12, 2023) was an American gay pornographer, whose one-man company, run from a private mailbox, was called Old Reliable Tape and Picture Company.
 His work, produced primarily in the 1970s and 1980s, falls into three categories: photographs, audio tapes, and videotapes.
-Hurles' models were typically ex-convicts, hustlers, drifters, and ne'er do wells.
+Hurles' models were typically ex-convicts, hustlers, drifters, and ne'er-do-wells.
 Hurles died on April 12, 2023, at the age of 78.

 Early years

 Hurles was born on September 12, 1944, in Cincinnati, Ohio.

-In the 1960s, Hurles appeared in movies and magazines, with Guild Press, Washington D.C., for whom he was also a photographer.
+In the 1960s, Hurles modeled for films and publications with Guild Press in Washington, D.C., where he also worked as a photographer.

 In 1975, already filming in Super-8 format used by his mentor and long-time friend Bob Mizer of Athletic Model Guild, he met and became a great friend of Jack Fritscher, editor of Drummer magazine, who described David as "my longtime pal and housemate".
 The character Solly Blue in Fritscher's novel Some Dance to Remember has much in common with Hurles, but while they share "archetypal coincidental adventures", Fritscher has denied that Blue is based on Hurles.

 Hurles wrote of San Francisco at the time: "Perhaps you had to be there...the 70's, San Francisco, the blossoming and peak of the gay sexual culture.
 It was a rare time; everything, it seemed, was perfect.
 So perfect, in fact, that those of us there could not have possibly imagined it might ever be otherwise!"
 Jim Stewart describes his encounter with Hurles, the neighborhood they both lived in, and the birth of the name Old Reliable in the first chapter of his Folsom Street Blues.